Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints

 In the work discussed above we are typically aiming to find a portfolio that is second-order stochastic dominant with respect to a benchmark.
 In work of this kind we are dealing with \textit{\textbf{univariate second-order stochastic dominance}} in that we have a single variate (e.g.~return) associated with the chosen portfolio, a single variate (e.g.~index return) associated with the benchmark.

 The work dealt with in this paper deals with \textit{\textbf{multivariate second-order stochastic dominance}}.
-Here are choosing a single portfolio, but within that portfolio we have different asset subsets with different characteristics, and for each such characteristic we have a benchmark to compare against.
+Here we are choosing a single portfolio, but within that portfolio we have different asset subsets with different characteristics, and for each subset we have a benchmark to compare against.

 As a simple example within a single portfolio made up from stocks (equities) we might have some investment in large capitalisation (large-cap) companies and some investment in small capitalisation (small-cap) companies.
-Here we compare the returns from these two asset subsets (so we have two variates, returns for each subset) against two benchmark equity indexes, (so again two variates, one an index return for all large-cap stocks, the other an index return for all small-cap stocks).
+Here we compare the returns from these two asset subsets (so we have two variates, returns for each subset) against two benchmark equity indexes (so again two variates, one being an index of returns for all large-cap stocks, the other being an index of returns for all small-cap stocks).